 A microgrid is a local network of power generation and loads.
 To put it simply, a local area (a campus, site, or neighbourhood) that is able to operate independently from the National Grid, because it can generate its own electricity and supply it around the area.
 The Energy Management Software control system that manages the multiple power flows is capable of intelligent and automatic prioritisation of activities to optimise energy use.

 The technology has two main functions.
 Firstly, it makes real-time decisions, using artificial intelligence to predict trends, in order to most effectively manage your energy use and on-site energy technologies.
 Secondly, it provides you with detailed site, grid, and asset information in a user-friendly online platform.
 This empowers you, by giving you the correct relevant data to make smart decisions about your site and your energy.

-How Energy Management software can help your organisation
+How an Energy Management software can help your Business / Organisation

 The technology can also maximise on-site generation to reduce reliance on the grid and increase your site’s flexibility with how it uses energy.
 If integrated with the right solution, such as a sophisticated battery energy storage solution, a microgrid control system will also enhance your power resilience capabilities to protect your site and operations.

 What is special about Powerstar’s Energy Monitoring & Management Software?

 Asset prioritisation is achieved by utilising neural network-based Artificial Intelligence (AI).
 This analyses data including load predictions and, where applicable, weather forecasting based on historical data.
 The analysis and forecasting are then used for strategic load planning in real time.